ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

       --replication-enabled   Enables replication for the cloned volume.
 By default, the replication property of the source volume will be used to determine the replication property of the cloned target volume.
       --rollback-prepare      Determines rollback behavior.
 If false, execute failure rolls back clone activity but leaves prepared snapshot.
 If true, Execute failure rolls back clone activity and removes the prepared snapshot.
 Default false.
   -t, --target-tier string    Target storage tier for the cloned volumes (use "ibmcloud pi storage-tiers" to see available tiers in the targeted region).
 Default to the storage tier of the original volume(s) if not specified.
+  -u, --user-tags strings     Comma separated list of user tags to be attached to the cloned volume.
 ```

 ---